OguzPastirmaci/ignite-2016-hackathon/README.md

-##Projects you can use##
+# I don't want to build an application from scratch.
+Are there any ready projects I can use? #

-NOTE: Parts Unlimited & Parts Unlimited MRP projects include Hands On Labs for DevOps practices.
+You can use the following projects.
+Please note that Parts Unlimited & Parts Unlimited MRP projects include Hands On Labs for DevOps practices.

 - [PartsUnlimited (.Net)](https://github.com/Microsoft/PartsUnlimited)